-Adding a New Outlet
+Adding an Outlet

-Converting to a Three-Prong Plug
+Converting a Two-Prong Outlet to a Three-Prong Outlet

-Old-fashioned two-prong outlets aren’t grounded, which makes them dangerous in the event of an electrical fault.
+Old-fashioned two-prong outlet connections aren’t grounded, which makes them dangerous in the event of an electrical fault.
 Without an electrician, it’s safe to convert a two-prong to a three-prong outlet only if the electrical box housing the outlet is metal and the cable feeding the box is armored.
 If these conditions are met, the box provides ground-fault protection (even though the outlet does not).
 How can you tell, without opening the wall, if the electrical box meets the criteria?
 Simple: Use a voltage tester.
 Insert one prong into the outlet’s shorter slot (the “hot slot”), then touch the other prong to the screw securing the faceplate.
 If the tester lights up, the electrical box is grounded; you can go ahead and convert the two-prong to a three-prong.
 If your electrical box isn’t grounded, you can still convert to a three-prong, but the replacement must be a ground-fault circuit interrupter, or GFCI (the type of outlet with a red button on its front).

 – 4-in-1 screwdriver